canro91/canro91.github.io/_posts/2020-09-23-TheSlowRoomSearch.md

 }
 ```

-The `MapToRoomGallery` method filtered the collection of result images with every element.
+The `MapToRoomGallery` method was the problem.
+It filtered the collection of result images with every element.
 It was a nested loop over the same collection, an `O(nm)` operation.
 Also, since all the code was synchronous, there was no need for `Task.Run` and `Task.WhenAll`.

 To fix this problem, the code grouped the images by room type first.
-And, then it passed a filtered collection to the mapping method.
+And then, it passed a filtered collection to the mapping method.

 ```csharp
 public async Task<IEnumerable<RoomGallery>> GetRoomGalleriesAsync(IEnumerable<int> roomTypeIds)